sohanrai09/new-blog/content/posts/robot-framework-3.md

 ```

 ### Keywords
 `Keywords` file is a collection of Keywords, having a Keywords file seperately rather than defining Keywords in Test Suite itself is quite handy.
 Same Keywords file can be used for multiple Test Suites and any new Keyword would be added here to make it readily available in all the Test Suites using this Keywords file.
-And since this is a `robot` file, we can make use various [builtin](https://robotframework.org/robotframework/latest/libraries/BuiltIn.html) keywords available in RF.
+And since this is a `robot` file, we can make use of various [builtin](https://robotframework.org/robotframework/latest/libraries/BuiltIn.html) keywords available in RF.

 ```
 *** Keywords ***